-In that case, the PMA shall be 3,650 ha, and the boundaries shall be recommended by the bat expert in consultation with Mr Roger MacGibbon, Mr Nicholas Singers and Dr John McLennan (or, if Mr Roger MacGibbon, Mr Singers or Dr McLennan are not available, other experts in vegetation and avifauna selected by the Requiring Authority) and DOC's nominated bat expert, considering the following factors: the location of the known short-tailed bat Maternity Roosts, or should the Requiring Authority seek to establish the PMA elsewhere, the location of long-tailed bat Maternity Roosts determined through a further radio-tracking study, the scope of which would be equivalent to the programme described in Condition 30(b) - (f).; minimising the overall length of the edge of the (b) minimising the length of the edge of the PMA that adjoins mature forest; the practicality of implementing pest management, including access; the effectiveness of the PMA in offsetting or compensating for the effects of the Project on other ecological values, in particular vegetation and avifauna; the availability of the land for inclusion in the PMA; and other pest control undertaken by DOC that may act as a buffer to the PMA.
-The Bat Monitoring Report prepared under Condition 30(g) shall be provided to DOC and the KFG for comment.
-Should DOC and / or the KFG have comments on the report they shall be provided to the Requiring Authority within 15 working days of receipt of the Report.
-The Bat Monitoring Report prepared under Condition 30(g), and any comments from DOC and / or the KFG, shall be provided to the independent peer reviewer who shall review the Report and provide an assessment of the findings, including whether:
+In that case, the PMA shall be 3,650 ha, and the boundaries shall be recommended by the bat expert in consultation with Mr Roger MacGibbon, Mr Nicholas Singers and Dr John McLennan (or, if Mr Roger MacGibbon, Mr Singers or Dr McLennan are not available, other experts in vegetation and avifauna selected by the Requiring Authority) and DOC's nominated bat expert, considering the following factors:

+- (a) the location of the known short-tailed bat Maternity Roosts, or should the Requiring Authority seek to establish the PMA elsewhere, the location of long-tailed bat Maternity Roosts determined through a further radio-tracking study, the scope of which would be equivalent to the programme described in Condition 30(b) (f).; - (b) minimising the overall length of the edge of the PMA; - (c) minimising the length of the edge of the PMA that adjoins mature forest; - (d) the practicality of implementing pest management, including access; - (e) the effectiveness of the PMA in offsetting or compensating for the effects of the Project on other ecological values, in particular vegetation and avifauna; - (f) the availability of the land for inclusion in the PMA; and - (g) other pest control undertaken by DOC that may act as a buffer to the PMA. - (h) The Bat Monitoring Report prepared under Condition 30(g) shall be provided to DOC and the KFG for comment.
+Should DOC and / or the KFG have comments on the report they shall be provided to the Requiring Authority within 15 working days of receipt of the Report. - (i) The Bat Monitoring Report prepared under Condition 30(g), and any comments from DOC and / or the KFG, shall be provided to the independent peer reviewer who shall review the Report and provide an assessment of the findings, including whether: - (i) The monitoring programme has been completed in accordance with the requirements of these Conditions; and - (ii) The PMA has been recommended to be located in accordance with the provisions of Condition 30(g).